Manchester Giants (1975–2001): New backing

-By 1993, the Giants had been purchased by Cook Group Inc, an American medical devices company, at the start of another exciting new chapter in the team's history.
-There were moves to the Armitage Centre, the new Velodrome and, most significant of all, to the Manchester Evening News Arena for the start of the 1995–96 season.
+By 1993, the Giants had been purchased by Cook Group.
+During this period, the team relocated to several venues, including the Armitage Centre (Fallowfield), the Velodrome, and later the Manchester Evening News Arena at the start of the 1995–96 season.

 There was a great influx of American talent due to new league rules and the club utilised its American ties through the Cook Group to bring in Indiana University graduates Joe Hillman and Mark Robinson as well as ex-NBA players such as Robert Churchwell and Brian Rowsom in the 1997–98 season.

 The new owners were putting together a new look team and brought in respected US college coach Mike Hanks for the start of the 1994–95 season.
 Although they only finished fourth and fifth in Coach Hanks' two seasons, the Giants were Play-off runners-up, losing the Wembley Championship Final to Worthing by a narrow 77–73 score line.

 However, the Giants did make it into the record books in their first year at the Arena when they attracted an amazing 14,251 fans to their season opener against the London Leopards – still the biggest crowd to ever watch a basketball match in Britain.
 By the end of that season, Coach Hanks was out and the coach with the most successful record in club history was back—Joe Whelton.
 Unfortunately, he could not recapture the success of yesteryear in his one-season and made way for Jim Brandon in 1997–98.
 However, he too found the task difficult although there was the consolation of a spirited end to the season and a run to the Wembley Championships where the Giants put up a good performance before losing their semi-final with Birmingham 91–80.

 Brandon did win his final game as Giants' head coach as they defeated London in the third-place game—more significantly Brandon started an all-English team (Matt Hogarth, Michael Bernard, Jason Swaine, Danny Craven and Ronnie Baker).

-The start of the 1998–99 season saw the beginning of an exciting new era for the Manchester Giants, one of the biggest names in the history of British basketball.
+The start of the 1998–99 season saw the beginning of a new era for the Manchester Giants, one of the biggest names in the history of British basketball.